 However, the implications of this work and its promise for the future are far greater—providing the opportunity for Indigenous students to succeed in a Cree school system while supporting their educational aspirations.
 And it is this great work that should not only be recognized but also shared.
 Augustana Campus is proud to have Brian Wildcat as an alumnus.

-Brian Wildcat will be giving the 2018 Distinguished Alumni Lecture — A Wahkotowin Movement: Building a Cree Education System.
-Register at firstname.lastname@example.org or 780-679-1626 to attend.
+Brian Wildcat gave the 2018 Distinguished Alumni Lecture — A Wahkotowin Movement: Building a Cree Education System on February 12, 2019.
+Later on the same day, Brian was honoured at Augustana Campus’ annual Community Awards Banquet.

 Alumni, Augustana Campus, Featured. | Permalink